-Prior to 2007, newly-elected non-employee directors received a one-time grant of a non-qualified stock option to purchase 10,000 shares of common stock at an exercise price equal to the closing sales price of our common stock on the date prior to the grant date, vesting ratably over a four-year period, with one-fourth vesting annually beginning the first year after the date of grant.
-In addition, prior to 2007, each non-employee director received, as of the date of the first board meeting following our annual meeting of stockholders, an annual grant of a non-qualified stock option to purchase 5,000 shares of common stock, at an exercise price equal to the closing sales price of our common stock on the date prior to the grant date, vesting on the first anniversary of the award date.
+Prior to 2007, newly-elected non-employee directors received a one-time grant of a non-qualified stock option to purchase 10,000 shares of common stock at an exercise price equal to the fair market value of our common stock on the grant date (as defined under the terms of the applicable equity incentive plan), vesting ratably over a four-year period, with one-fourth vesting annually beginning the first year after the date of grant.
+In addition, prior to 2007, each non-employee director received, as of the date of the first board meeting following our annual meeting of stockholders, an annual grant of a non-qualified stock option to purchase 5,000 shares of common stock, at an exercise price equal to the fair market value of our common stock on the grant date (as defined under the terms of the applicable equity incentive plan), vesting on the first anniversary of the award date.
 These options generally had a term of ten years.

 Director Stock Ownership Guidelines.
 In 2006, the Board of Directors adopted stock ownership guidelines for non-employee directors.
-The guidelines provide that directors must hold a minimum of 5,000 shares of our common stock, with a five-year time period from the date of adoption of the guidelines in which to comply with such requirement.
+The guidelines provide that directors must hold a minimum of

+5,000 shares of our common stock, with a five-year time period from the date of adoption of the guidelines in which to comply with such requirement.
 Unvested shares of restricted stock or shares of common stock issuable upon conversion of outstanding restricted stock units will be credited toward this requirement.